 Slip and Falls

-Slip and fall accident happen often in Florida.
+Slip and fall accidents happen often in Florida.
 Property owners have a duty to use reasonable care in maintaining their property.
 They also have a duty to warn of hidden dangers.

 Slip and fall cases in Florida can be tricky.
-For example, if you slipped and fell as a result of a transient or foreign substance then you must prove the property owner knew (or should have known) of the dangerous substance and they failed to clean it up.
+For example, if you slipped and fell as a result of a transient or foreign substance, then you must prove the property owner knew (or should have known) of the dangerous substance and they failed to clean it up.
 This is commonly called the “notice requirement.”
-Because of this property owners have a defense that they didn’t know of the existence of the foreign substance and thus are not liable.
-You’ll want to hire a Florida slip and fall attorney who has handled these kind of cases before.
+Because of this, property owners have a defense that they didn’t know of the existence of the foreign substance, and thus are not liable.
+You’ll want to hire a Florida slip and fall attorney who has handled these kinds of cases before.

 If you are able to prove that the property owner was negligent in causing your slip and fall, then you should be entitled to damages.
 This includes past and future medical expenses, lost wages, loss of enjoyment of life, mental anguish, and pain and suffering damages.